sqrDAO/sqrDAO-AI-Agent/README.md

 ### Example Command

-Here’s a complete example command to follow logs for a service named `sqrdao-bot`:
+Here's a complete example command to follow logs for a service named `sqrdao-bot`:

 ```bash
 journalctl -u sqrdao-bot -f